rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 ```

 **Remediation:**
-By derfault, K3s creates `kubelet.kubeconfig` with `644` permissions.
+By default, K3s creates `kubelet.kubeconfig` with `644` permissions.
 No manual remediation needed.

 #### 4.1.6
 Ensure that the kubelet.conf file ownership is set to `root:root` (Scored)